chrisbanes/ActionBar-PullToRefresh/README.md

  * `headerInAnimation`: The animation resource which is used when the header view is shown.
  * `headerOutAnimation`: The animation resource which is used when the header view is hidden.
  * `refreshScrollDistance`: The vertical distance (percentage of the scrollable view height) that the user needs to scroll for a refresh to start.
+ * `refreshOnUp`: Whether to wait to start the refresh until when the user has lifted their finger.

 ### HeaderTransformers
 HeaderTransformers are responsible for updating the header view to match the current state.
 If you do not provide a HeaderTransformer, there is a default implementation created for you called `DefaultHeaderTransformer`.
 This default implementation is what provides the default behaviour (growing progress bar, etc).